Pizza Pull-Apart Bread

 Instructions

-- Spray or wipe your bowl with olive oil and place the dough ball into the bottom of the bowl.
+- Spray the same bowl with non-stick spray or olive oil and place the dough ball into the bottom of the bowl.
 Flip the dough ball over to coat the top, and then cover the bowl with a lid or towel and place in a warm environment.
 I like to heat my oven to 200ºF (93ºC), turn it off, then leave the door cracked with the bowl inside.
 Allow dough to rise until double in size, about 90 minutes.

-- Spread about ½ Tablespoon of pizza sauce, a sprinkle with shredded mozzarella, and one slice of pepperoni on half of each disc.
-Fold each disc in half, and place folded side down in the prepared loaf pan.
+- Spread about 2 teaspoons of pizza sauce, a teaspoon of shredded mozzarella, and a slice of pepperoni on half of each disc, fold in half, and place folded side down in the prepared loaf pan.
 Continue with each disc until all of the discs are in the pan, moving things around if necessary.
-Do not worry about aesthetics.½ cup (113g) pizza sauce, ½ cup (56g) shredded mozzarella, 5 ounces thinly sliced pepperoni
+Do not worry about aesthetics or if the filling is squishing out of the sides.

-- Drizzle olive oil on top, then sprinkle grated Parmesan and remaining Italian seasoning on top.
+- Drizzle olive oil on top, then sprinkle grated Parmesan and remaining 1 teaspoon of Italian seasoning on top.
 I sprinkled a little extra shredded mozzarella on top, too.
-Cover loaf with a clean kitchen towel and allow to rise at room temperature for about 30-45 minutes.1 Tablespoon (15mL) olive oil, 3 Tablespoons (17g) grated Parmesan cheese
+Cover loaf with a clean kitchen towel and allow to rise at room temperature for about 30-45 minutes.½ Tablespoon (8mL) olive oil, 2 Tablespoons (11g) grated Parmesan cheese

 - When you are ready to bake the bread, set the rack to the middle position in the oven and preheat it to 350ºF (177ºC).
 Bake the loaf for 40-45 minutes or until the top is golden brown.
 Allow to cool on a wire cooling rack at least 15 minutes before turning out and serving.
 Loaf can be served warm or room temperature, and we enjoyed ours with additional pizza sauce for dipping.
 Leftovers stay fresh, covered tightly in the refrigerator, up to 5 days.
 Loaf freezes well, up to 3 months.
 Wrap tightly.
 Thaw in refrigerator overnight.